 “As was I,” said Roderick, “Before I took shelter in here.”

-“We shouldn’t linger,” said Kass, heading back into the hallway.
+“We shouldn’t linger,” said Kas, heading back into the hallway.
 She stepped over the corpses carefully.
 “Might be more of them, and we’re running low on ammunition.”

 Roderick followed them into the hall, where they joined the rest of their crew, a dozen or so men who—like Kip—had the look of sailors.
 Roderick felt a bit out of place in his blood-stained ivory frock coat, blue ascot and kid gloves, but he was just grateful to be among the living again.
 He followed them, eager to get out of this hellhole.